mappu/autoconfig/README.md

 ## Supported types

-- string, bool, AddressPort, ExistingFile, Password
+- string, bool, `*struct`

-It supports the struct tags:
+- Any custom types (many types included in package)

+## Customization

+Struct tags:

 - `ylabel` - Override label.
-Otherwise, use field name
+If not present, the default label is the struct field's name with underscores replaced by spaces.
 - `yfilter` - For "ExistingFile"; filter to apply in popup dialog

-- `yport` - For ”AddressPort"
+Interfaces:

+- `InitDefaulter` - May be used if autconfig needs to construct a new version of your type
+- `Autoconfiger` - Add a fully custom Qt widget
+- `fmt.Stringer` - May be used to format some types for display

+## Notes

+- Passed in struct should be a pointer value
+- Call the saver, but, warning that some fields may be mutated automatically without calling